kjhill1/it286_team_Adv_Web_Design/README.md

 Password	ColorMeNow129!
 Have to log on to the site at domain with password NEED TO CONFIRM	rya.arts@gmail.com is log on for    shopify site

-09.29 Intial meeting notes here: https://docs.google.com/document/d/1AU5gC19YIl81OEaJu39p5dj42hwRKBTXdqbb0ogUjdE/edit?usp=sharing
+09.29 Info from Intial Meeting: https://docs.google.com/document/d/1AU5gC19YIl81OEaJu39p5dj42hwRKBTXdqbb0ogUjdE/edit?usp=sharing